-To plant a memorial tree in honor of James Edward Bass Sr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James Edward Bass Sr., please visit our Heartfelt Sympathies Store.

 First and foremost, he wished to thank Kermit and JoAnn Tyree for their years of friendship, checking on him day-to-day, providing meals, and making sure all his needs were met, during his illness.
 Scott Carte, thank you for bringing his mail, and fulfilling any other requests he may have made, sometimes just conversation.
 Travis and Megan Warner, he wanted you to know his appreciation for all you did and provided for him.
 Wayne Hart, he wanted you to know how much it meant to him, the time spent he spent with you, talking on the phone nightly, plus his indebtedness for all the times you would transport him to and from his scheduled appointments.
 Pastor Tim Brewer, he thought the world of you, your friendship and guidance.